CSC 1510 Introduction to Information Technology 4 cr.

 CSC 4055 Computer and Network Security 4 cr.

 This course is a survey on network and computer security technology. all of the basic building blocks of network security, including access control, intrusion prevention, malicious software, conventional and public key cryptography, authentication, digital signature, and many of the techniques used to protect computers will be covered.
-Prerequisites: CSC 1610 and Junior Standing.
+Prerequisites: A grade of a C or better in CSC 1610 and JR Standing.
 Four hours per week.

 CSC 4805 (Formerly CS 490A) 2 cr.